asemshaath/database-backup-utility/README.md

 cd database-backup-utility
 pipx install .

-# to support all the availible cloud storages and databases use:
+# to support all the availible extras such as cloud storages and databases use:
 pipx install .[all]

-# to use only specfic features:
+# to use only specfic extras:
-pipx install .[postgres,gcp]
+pipx install '.[postgres, gcs]'

 ```
+Please Note: running `pipx install .` will not support any external database or cloud storage.
+The user need to decide what backends they need to install by specifying the extras.

 ## Usage